gititub/NEN-NER-TOOLKIT/README.md

 $ ./ann.sh [input file or directory] [json/tsv]

 This code first checks if the input is a directory and then process each file within the directory while applying the appropriate logic based on the file content, PubMed ID or PMC ID.
 Based on which function is being executed, the output files will have distinct names: "pmids", "PMC", "bern" (only PubMedIDs), "gwasminer" (only PMCIDs) and "ptc" will be appended to the output file name.
-Additionally, the script distinguishes between two output formats: 'biocjson' or 'dataframe' depending on whether the second argument is 'json' or 'tsv' respectively.
+Additionally, the script distinguishes between two output formats: "biocjson" or "dataframe" depending on whether the second argument is "json" or "tsv" respectively.

 Results will be saved in a directory named "results_[datetime]".